hexadecimalDinosaur/octoprint-cli/README.md

 <details>
 <summary><b>File Commands</b></summary><br>

-`octoprint-cli files list` - list files on OctoPrint server, listing in folders can be done with `-p [PATH]` flag
+`octoprint-cli files list` - list files on OctoPrint server, listing in folders can be done with `-p [PATH]` flag, files/folders can be filtered using the `--files` and `--folders` flags

 `octoprint-cli files info [file]` - get information on file on server